 California Energy Commission Project: Demonstration and Assessment of Residential Gas-fired Heat Pump Water Heaters in the Los Angeles Basin

-Advancing thermal heat pump technology towards commercialization
+Advancing thermally-driven heat pump technology towards commercialization for residential heating

 Numerous RD&D activities to verify equipment durability and performance and provide consumers with knowledge and confidence to buy have been undertaken.

-Two significant efforts are underway to bring residential combined space and water heating systems and residential heat pump water heaters to market, in partnership with major manufacturing and innovative technology partners.
+Several significant efforts are underway to bring residential combined space and water heating systems and residential heat pump water heaters to market, in partnership with major manufacturing and innovative technology partners.
 Pre-commercial pilots, design for manufacturing, and market transformation efforts are driving towards anticipated commercial availability by 2022.

 The GTI team is also active in modernizing industry codes and standards, improving the accuracy of building energy modeling tools, and reducing installation barriers through innovative controls and infrastructure solutions.